 Salary and Employment Outlook: According to the Bureau of Labor Statistics, industrial engineering technicians earn a median income of $57,320 per year and will see slower-than-average job growth of 1% between 2019 and 2029.

 5. Pipefitter and Plumber

 Plumbers and pipefitters install and repair pipes at offices, homes, factories, and other buildings.
 Many plumbers learn their work through a certificate program and/or a four- to five-year apprenticeship.
-Some states also require that plumbers and pipefitters be licensed.
+Some states also require plumbers and pipefitters to be licensed.

 Salary and Employment Outlook: According to the Bureau of Labor Statistics, pipefitters and plumbers earn a median income of $56,330 per year and will see average job growth of 4% between 2019 and 2029.

 6. Court Reporter

-Salary and Employment Outlook: According to the Bureau of Labor Statistics, court reporters earn a median income of $61,660 per year and will see faster-than-average job growth of 9% between 2019 and 2029.
+Salary and Employment Outlook: According to the Bureau of Labor Statistics, court reporters earn a median income of $61,660 per year and could see faster-than-average job growth of 9% between 2019 and 2029.

 7. Heavy Vehicle and Mobile Equipment Mechanic

-Heavy vehicle and mobile equipment mechanics, also known as service technicians, inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
-More and more employers want to hire mechanics that have completed a one- to two-year certificate program in diesel technology or heavy equipment mechanics, as some of the latest machinery is very complex.
+Heavy vehicle and mobile equipment mechanics, also known as "service technicians," inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
+More and more employers want to hire mechanics who have completed a one- to two-year certificate program in diesel technology or heavy equipment mechanics, as some of the latest machinery is very complex.

 Salary and Employment Outlook: According to the Bureau of Labor Statistics, heavy vehicle and mobile equipment mechanics earn a median income of $53,370 per year and will see no job growth between 2019 and 2029.

 8. Sheet Metal Worker

 A sheet metal worker constructs and/or installs products made of thin sheet metal.
-This work might involve measuring and marking dimensions on sheets, drilling holes in sheets, carrying large sheets, or welding, bolting, riveting, and soldering sheets.
+This work might involve measuring and marking dimensions on sheets; drilling holes in sheets; carrying large sheets; or welding, bolting, riveting, or soldering sheets.
 Many sheet metal workers learn their work through an apprenticeship or a certificate program from a technical school.